alternun-development/alternun/apps/docs/docs/Craft-the-Future/general.md

 :::

 ## Intellectual Property and Rights
-- Alternun will retain the intellectual property rights for the selected artworks.
+- the intellectual and commercial rights of the NFT are the property of the artist.
-- However, all economic exploitation rights will remain with the artist.
+- The artist grants Alternun authorization to use the work in Alternun's own publications and on our sites, always acknowledging the author.

 ## Wallet Recommendation
 To receive prizes on the Stellar blockchain, we recommend installing the LOBSTR wallet: